Unseasonally wet weather between June and September in 2020: MSS annual review

 June 2020 was the wettest June in 10 years, with total rainfall of 233.8mm just at the Changi climate station.
 It rained 21 days that month, the highest in the last 30 years.

-The chart below shows the the rainfall recorded at the Changi climate station, not islandwide.
+The chart below shows the rainfall recorded at the Changi climate station, not islandwide.

 The heavy thundery showers on several days, particularly on Jun 23, brought intense rainfall and contributed to flash floods across Singapore.